CAWaterBoardDataCenter/SafeToSwim/src/how-to-use.md

 ## Exploring the map

 Stations are represented by circles, with colors indicating safety status as shown in the map legend.
-Click on any station marker to see detailed information about that location.
+Click on a station marker to see detailed information about that location.

 ### Finding a station via the map

 To find a station on the map, simply pan and zoom until you locate the desired area.
 You can click on any station marker to view its details.
 The marker of the selected station will be highlighted with a popup.
 The map can also be viewed in full screen (note: the browswer must be in full screen for the map to be enlarged).

-### Finding a station via the search bar
+### Finding a station via the search menu

-To find a station using the search bar, enter the name or code of the station you're looking for.
-The map will automatically pan and zoom to the location of the station.
-You may also filter stations using the dropdown menu next to the search bar.
+To find a station using the search menu, enter the name or code of the station you're looking for.
+This will filter the list of stations in the menu.
+When you click on a station from the menu, the map will automatically pan to and highlight the station.
+You may also use arrow keys to change the station selected in the menu.

 ## Viewing station details